learn-co-curriculum/hs-connecting-to-apis-walkthrough/README.md

 + Find out if an API exists for the application you're trying to connect to.
 + If it exists, look for a ruby gem for that API.
 For example, (https://github.com/sferik/twitter)
++ `gem install` the gem and `require` the gem in your application.
++ **Read the documentation!!!!** This is the most important part.
+Since every API is different, you need to get to know the specific gem's functionality and figure out how to integrate the api.
++ In most cases, you'll want to integrate your API in as an object oriented class, so that it can be extended and modified easily in your code.